flash-tecnologia/crab-js/packages/kafka-crab-js/README.md

 ## OpenTelemetry Instrumentation

+> **Note:** Starting with v3.0.0, OpenTelemetry instrumentation has been moved to a separate package: [`kafka-crab-js-otel`](https://www.npmjs.com/package/kafka-crab-js-otel)

 Kafka Crab JS offers turnkey tracing for Kafka workloads:

 - **Seamless propagation** – Producer instrumentation injects `traceparent`/`tracestate` into Kafka headers while retaining any existing headers (including `Buffer` values) so downstream systems continue to see custom metadata.
 - **Consumer & stream coverage** – Standard consumers, batch consumers, and `createStreamConsumer` streams emit spans that include consumer group, topic, partition, offset, and batch size semantics.
 - **Hook-friendly spans** – Both `messageHook` and `producerHook` callbacks run inside the active span context, simplifying attribute decoration or error handling.
-- **Header normalization helpers** – The runtime automatically normalizes mixed header carriers to Buffers when talking to the native binding, removing the need for manual conversions.
+- **Zero overhead when disabled** – Uses Node.js `diagnostics_channel` for near-zero cost when OTEL is not active.

 ### Consumer span lifecycle (important)

 Kafka Crab JS creates consumer `process <topic>` spans, but only your application knows when processing is complete.

-- For single-message consumers, call `message.endSpan()` when you're done processing the message.
+- For single-message consumers, call `endSpan(message)` when you're done processing the message.
-- For batch consumers, call `batch.endSpan()` (the returned array is augmented) when you're done processing the batch.
+- For batch consumers, call `endSpan(batch)` when you're done processing the batch.
-- To avoid optional chaining in user code, use the helper `endSpan(message)` (or `EndSpan(message)`).
-- For automatic end + error capture, wrap your handler with `await client.otel.processMessage(message, async (msg) => { ... })` (or `processBatch`).
+- The `endSpan()` helper is exported from `kafka-crab-js-otel`.

 This closes the span(s) and (when metrics are enabled) records `messaging.process.duration`.

-If you prefer not to mutate the native `Message` objects, set `otel.decorateMessages=false`.
-In that mode, `recv()`/`recvBatch()` return shallow clones augmented with the same OTEL helper fields.

 ### Global instrumentation (singleton)

-`kafka-crab-js` uses a process-wide OpenTelemetry instrumentation singleton.
+`kafka-crab-js-otel` uses a process-wide OpenTelemetry instrumentation singleton.

+- Call `enableOtelInstrumentation()` **before** creating any `KafkaClient` instances.
-- Creating multiple `KafkaClient` instances shares the same instrumentation and configuration.
+- Creating multiple `KafkaClient` instances shares the same instrumentation.
-- Passing different `otel` configs to different clients updates the same singleton (the latest config wins).
 - For tests, use `resetKafkaInstrumentation()` to clear the singleton between runs.

 ### Minimal Setup Example